dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 * Add a project reference from the *Blogging.Migrations.Startup* project to the *Blogging.Model* project.

-Now you can create your initial migration.
+## Install Entity Framework Core tools in the migrations startup project

+To enable the EF Core migration commands in the Package Manager Console, install the EF Core tools package in the console application.

 * **Tools > NuGet Package Manager > Package Manager Console**

-* Select the *Blogging.Model* project as the **Default project**.
+* Run `Install-Package Microsoft.EntityFrameworkCore.Tools -ProjectName Blogging.Migrations.Startup`

+## Create the initial migration

-* In **Solution Explorer**, set the *Blogging.Migrations.Startup* project as the startup project.
+ Create the initial migration, specifying the console application as the startup project.

-* Run `Add-Migration InitialCreate`.
+* Run `Add-Migration InitialCreate -StartupProject Blogging.Migrations.Startup`

-  This command scaffolds a migration that creates the initial set of tables for your model.
+This command scaffolds a migration that creates the initial set of database tables for your data model.

+## Create the UWP project

+* In **Solution Explorer**, right-click the solution, and then choose **Add > New Project**.

+* From the left menu select **Installed > Visual C# > Windows Universal**.

+* Select the **Blank App (Universal Windows)** project template.

+* Name the project *Blogging.UWP*, and click **OK**

+> [!IMPORTANT]
+> Set the target and minimum versions to at least **Windows 10 Fall Creators Update (10.0; build 16299.0)**.
+> Previous  versions of Windows 10 do not support .NET Standard 2.0, which is required by Entity Framework Core.

-## Create the database on app startup
+## Add code to create the database on application startup

 Since you want the database to be created on the device that the app runs on, add code to apply any pending migrations to the local database on application startup.
 The first time that the app runs, this will take care of creating the local database.